 He joined the Baltimore Sun as a cartoonist in 1924.
 The following year he went to Tennessee with H. L. Mencken to report on the Scopes Trial.
 The two men worked together for the next twenty-five years.
 Mencken valued Duffy's work very highly and once remarked: "Give me a good cartoonist and I can throw out half the editorial staff."

-Edmund Duffy died in 1962.
+Edmund Duffy died on 12th September 1962.